Akon: Music career

-2003–2005: Discovery and Trouble
+1996–2005: Discovery and Trouble

+When still in high school, he became part of the Refugee Camp, the extended musical family of the Fugees.
+In 1996, he recorded a single, "Operations of Nature", that earned him a deal with Elektra Records—but when the song failed to catch on in the United States, the record deal went by the wayside as well.
+"That was the turning point for my music, especially the music career.
+That's when I lost all hope, and I was like, 'It's not really for me.'
+That's when I became a misfit."

 Music mogul Devyne Stephens, the president of Upfront Megatainment, first heard about Akon when rapper Lil Zane brought him along to Stephens' rehearsal hall, a place that at the time saw talents such as Usher and TLC being developed.
 The relationship between Stephens and Akon began as a friendship and mentorship, with the young artist regularly stopping by to ask for advice, with Stephens eventually signing him to his production company and began grooming him professionally.
 The songs Akon recorded with Stephens were brought to the attention of Universal's imprint SRC Records.
-In an interview with HitQuarters SRC A&R Jerome "Knobody" Foster said, "What caught my attention right away was "Lonely", and I said, 'this kid is official – this is a huge record."
+In an interview with HitQuarters SRC A&R Jerome "Knobody" Foster, he said, "What caught my attention right away was "Lonely", and I said, 'this kid is official – this is a huge record."
 Foster and SRC CEO Steve Rifkind immediately boarded a private plane to Atlanta to meet the young artist.
 Akon knew of Foster's work as producer Knobody and so there was a mutual respect for one another and the pair hit it off.